-SOC R109-Futurology 3 hours lecture weekly
+SOC R109-Futurology

 Analysis of problems, possibilities, and prospects for societies of the future in terms of presuppositions and methods of contemporary sociology.
 Discussion of the work of current and prominent futurologists and critical examinations of their approaches.
-Transfer credit: CSU

 SOC R110-Introduction to Field Studies in Sociology